 CHANGE-ITN call presents a unique opportunity to get engaged in a multicultural and multidisciplinary community, with parallel training sections in different countries and perspectives.
 I believe that the through this project the combination of analytical to imaging techniques can lead to a new, non-contact, fast and cost effective understanding of the metal surfaces that will help the conservation community to document changes and create new prevention methodologies.
 This project will give me the chance to advance my scientific background and to further connect research work directly to professional practice.
 My future goal is to transmit to the C-R community the acquired knowledge and to advance to the academic community.

-ESR15: Characterization of change on the surfaces of oxidized, patinated and varnished historical metals by imaging and computer vision
+ESR15: Characterization of surface change of historical metals by imaging and computer vision

 - Use of imaging techniques: Selection of appropriate ones, testing of acquisition and processing protocols on artificially aged mock-up samples.

 - Application of selected imaging techniques on CH artifacts, followed by interpretation and evaluation.